mosip/mosip-infra/deployment/v3/external/biosdk/README.md

 # Biosdk Service

 ## Introduction
-Details about this service are given [here](https://github.com/mosip/mosip-ref-impl/tree/develop/biosdk-services)
+* Pleae find detailed overview and introduction of [Biosdk Service](https://github.com/mosip/mosip-ref-impl/tree/develop/biosdk-services).

-The service expects **biosdk library** typically provided by a vendor.
-Host the library at a location that can be downloaded from within cluster with a URL.
-The default installation biosdk service contains mock SDK for testing the interfaces.
+* The service expects `biosdk library` typically provided by a vendor.
+* Host the library at a location that can be downloaded from within cluster with a URL.
+* The default installation biosdk service contains mock SDK for testing the interfaces.

 ## Prerequisites
 To run this BioSDK service, you will need to first run the [artifactory](../../mosip/artifactory/README.md) which contains the mock SDK library.